-In a normal year, whatever that is, the Loch Katrine running fetival is on.
+In a normal year, whatever that is, the Loch Katrine running festival is on.
 This is the start of the marathon and is a cracking race to take part in.

 Lochan Spling on the Loch Ard loop via Uamh Mhor.

-And of course during March there is still the chance of some heavy snowfall.
-On this occaision the snow getting the better of us on the Cocksburn reservoir run.
+Of course during March there is still the chance of some heavy snowfall.
+On this occaision the snow getting the better of us near to the Cocksburn reservoir run

 Heading up to the Stank near Loch Venachar.